 The core users are in the middle, but if you look at the whole group, there are some people who challenge the product in different ways.
 The bottom line is that when you make it better for people who challenge the product, you will most certainly make it better for everyone.

-Find inspiration with Specialist Product Design
+Get in touch with Specialist Product Design

 +47 415 42 674